Getting Started

 How we work

 Most of our clocks are sold directly over the internet via our website or "people looking for" database.
 A rapidly growing following of existing clients are always looking for a great clock to add to their collection.
-We sell 65-70% of our items within 30-45 days -- if they are priced fairly.
+Most clocks sell if they are sensibly priced.

 When a sale is made, what next?

 When we make a sale, the buyer sends us a cashier's check for the clock.
-We, in turn send you a cashier's check for the amount agreed upon earlier.
-Then, you take the clock to a commercial packer/shipper, and they do the rest, including calling our client for credit card payment of the shipping-related expenses.
-We don't pack clocks, and don't want you to have to do it either; too much hassle, too much margin for error.
+We, in turn send a check (for the amount agreed amount) payable to you but we mail it to the shipper.
+Then, either the shipper comes to you for large item(s), or you take the clock to a commercial packer/shipper, and they do the rest, including calling our client for credit card payment of the shipping-related expenses.
+We don't pack clocks, and don't want you to have to do it either; too much hassle, too much margin for error, too much exposure.
 The commercial packer effectively adds another "layer" of insurance for us all.
 It's that simple!

 CRITICAL INFO:

 About photos - Before you read further, take a look at the photos on our site.
 There are a handful of clocks where the consignor has sent us lousy pictures... and the clocks have been there, unsold, forever.
-Neither of us wants that to happen with your clock, so please spend the time and effort to get us a detailed set of photos.
+Neither of us wants that to happen with your clock, so please spend the time and effort to get us a detailed set of high-resolution (300 dpi) images.

 Setting up your photos

-Take a white sheet or blanket and, as best as possible, block out the background for every shot... and note that this may change depending on the angle you are shooting.
-The neutral background should also include the table or floor under the clock.
-No one wants to see a photo of your Aunt Tillie, they just want to see the darned clock!
 Uncluttered backgrounds make a world of difference, and speed our process considerably.
 If it is a wall clock, we would appreciate if it were hanging on a neutral-colored background (not patterned wallpaper or wood paneling), and have enough room around it (between other hanging items on that same wall) so that, when you take the photos, the clock does not overlap any other item.
 If you have questions about that, please call before taking your pictures.
-Remember, if your photos are fuzzy/out of focus, a prospective buyer is likely to just blow by your item and seek something else.
+Remember, if your photos are fuzzy/out of focus, a prospective buyer is likely to just blow by your item and seek something else (and we aren't gonna use them, anyway).

 Here are the typical photos we seek for each clock: